eugena/qubo_proto/README.md

 --------
 1. Can use several backends:
     * Adiabatic quantum computer
+    * Local quantum simulator
-    * Quantum simulator
+    * Remote quantum simulator
     * Classic backend
 2. Can translate input into the QUBO basis
 3. Can convert a basis from Ising to QUBO and vise versa
-4. Can consider additional restrictions
+4. Can solve Constraint Satisfaction Problem

 Quick start
 -----------